mathias-grau/mathias-grau.github.io/_projects/EA.md

 category: work
 ---

 In this project, we implemented a Gaussian Processes and Kriging optimization based on Maximum Likelihood estimation of the parameters.
+We did it under the supervision of [Pr Thierry Klein](https://thierry-klein.fr)

 Acces to report :
 - [Report](https://drive.google.com/drive/folders/1ES0FDs7smQAlpqO1nLOrif6VRTSmEXPv)